-Unearthing hidden talent in the sensor market
+Unearthing hidden talent in the sensor market03 Sep, 20195 minutes

 There are more sensors in today’s high tech, hyper-connected landscape than ever before – and more sensors equals more opportunity.
 From iPhones and Alexa to autonomous cars and smart cities, sensors are powering technology that we use every day, shaping the society we live in.